ethanjli/phyllo/application/rpc.md

 - Layer name: RPC Message Link
 - Protocol type: `application/rpc`
 - Protocol type code: `0x61`
-- Purpose: Representation of RPC transaction request/response data.
+- Purpose: Representation of RPC transaction requests and responses.
 - Payload demultiplexing keys: topic
 - Length overhead: at least 3 bytes, depending on the length of the transaction ID and the RPC message options
-- Payload maximum length: determined by payload length limits of layers underneath, length of transaction ID, RPC message options
+- Payload maximum length: determined by payload length limits of layers underneath, length of transaction ID, and RPC message options
 - Services required from below:
     - Byte buffer exchange
 - Services provided for above: